 Set Limits on Communication with Other Players

 Many online games allow players to communicate with each other verbally.
 Warn your children about the stranger they will be talking to.
-Alert them to be aware if a stranger wants them to go to a strange website or share personal information.
+Alert them to be aware of a stranger wants them to go to a strange website, or a messaging website such as LINE or Kik, or share personal information.
 Make sure your child is old enough and mature enough to use the voice chat feature when playing video games.

 Teach You Kids About Online Scams